CodeverDotDev/codever-browser-extension/README.md

 web-ext run
 ```

-This installs "Save link to Bookmarks.dev" as a temporary add-on and it watches for changes in the source code
+This installs "Save link to Bookmarks.dev" as a temporary add-on, and it watches for changes in the source code
-and redploys automatically.
+and **redeploys automatically**.

 #### Manual deployment
 Go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox), click **Load Temporary Add-on...**